alekhine198/javaNIO_read_and_write_javaCourse/README.md

-Tim Buchalka's Java Course in Udemy.com
+Tim Buchalka's Java Course in Udemy.com.
+Writing and reading a binary file using Java nio package.